Change to another of our global sites.

 Stadiums are here to stay

-Connected venues is the future
+Connected venues are the future

-Stadiums will enhance visitor experience and operations through custom branded experiences - smart ticketing, live event info, improved media connectivity and more.
+Modernisation will enhance visitor experience and operations through custom branded experiences - smart ticketing, live event info, improved media connectivity and more.

 BAI TfL case study icon tower

-Robust technology infrastructure is the backbone
+Comprehensive technology infrastructure is the backbone

 From wireless communications and private 5G to edge computing and big data analytics, technology will help stadiums enhance the fan experience and increase commercial prospects.